yyyyyt123/dynamic-moe-deepspeed/readme.md

 + remove part of All_to_All communication parameters (for local computation)
 + change placement policy: broadcast parameters

-## Todo
-### Phase1
-- [x] Expert parallel init: set up expert-data-parallel-group
-- [x] Start training1: remove all_to_all param that can be computed locally (replace with all zero)
-- [x] Start training2: compute locally
-- [ ] Start training3: at the end of each round, use `reduce` premitive to calculate the load trace
-- [x] End of training: check all reduce for moe parameters
-- [ ] Reach specified steps1: use gurobi to calculate placement policy
-- [ ] Reach specified steps2: exchange experts parameters

-### Phase2
-- [x] All_to_All: use the method in fastmoe, exchange buffer size before real data

 ## Plan
 ### Steps
 1. 现有的Placement策略：